yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 {% endhighlight %}

-(!)
-A space task needs to be serializable because it is being serialized and reconstructed at the node.
+{% exclamation %} A space task needs to be serializable because it is being serialized and reconstructed at the node.
-(!)
-The assembly that contains the task needs to be in the domain of the processing unit that contains the embedded space (present at its deployment directory).
+{% exclamation %} The assembly that contains the task needs to be in the domain of the processing unit that contains the embedded space (present at its deployment directory).

 **Executing the space task**